jdrae/realtime_chart/note/milestone1.md

 ## 1. Get real-time price data from Binance Websocket
 - What does 'id' parameter do in binance websocket request?
-  - Maybe, message from server returns faster when using the same id with subscription. unsubscribe with same id:
+  - Maybe, message from server returns faster when using the same id used in initial subscription. unsubscribe with same id:
 ```
 2025-06-15 19:01:56,460 DEBUG	main.common.websocket.websocket_client 	 Sending message to Binance WebSocket Server: {"method": "UNSUBSCRIBE", "params": ["btcusdt@miniTicker", "ethusdt@miniTicker"], "id": 1749981711272}